tobega/tailspin-v0/TailspinReference.md

 [keyed-value](#keyed-values) or member of a [structure](#structures) that has key 'adress'.
 NOTE that if the base type of a defined type is a raw string or untyped number, the defined type will actually be a [tagged identifier](#tagged-identifiers).
-If a defined (or [autotyped](#autotyping)) type "foo" refers only to a defined (or [autotyped](#autotyping)) [tagged identifier](#tagged-identifiers) called "bar", all values assigned as "foo"s will be tagged as "bar"s (all "foo"s are "bar"s).
+If a defined (or [autotyped](#autotyping)) type "foo" refers only to a defined (or [autotyped](#autotyping)) [tagged identifier](#tagged-identifiers) called "bar", all values assigned as "foo"s must be tagged as "bar"s (all "foo"s are "bar"s).
 Of course, it is possible to have union types so that a "foo" could be a "bar" or something else.

 The data dictionary will also contain all [autotyped](#autotyping) definitions.
 Note that for modules, all defined types stay in the defining scope of the module,